cde-ev/cdedb2/doc/source/Development_Workflows_Internationalization.rst

 enum members.

-Some english words have multiple (semantically different) meanings, which may corresponde to different words in other languages.
+Some english words have multiple (semantically different) meanings, which may correspond to different words in other languages.
 Our approach to handle such homonyms is described in the Design section :doc:`Design_Internationalisation`.